basecore/hideme-vpn-manager/README.md

 ## ⚙️ How It Works (The Tabs)

-The GUI is divided into three easy-to-use tabs:
+The GUI is divided into four easy-to-use tabs:

 ### 1. Network
 Manage how your traffic flows.
 Enable **Split Tunneling** (the app auto-fills your subnet), toggle the **Kill-Switch**, enable **Port-Forwarding**, or force specific tunneling protocols (IPv4 / IPv6).

-### 2. Security & Filters
+### 2. Filters
 Hide.me offers powerful server-side filtering.
 Use this tab to block Ads, Malware, and Trackers before they even reach your computer.
 You can also force `hide.me` DNS servers to prevent DNS leaks.

 ### 3. Advanced
 For power users.
-Load a custom `.yaml` configuration file, change the path to your Access Token, or specify custom DNS servers (like Cloudflare's `1.1.1.1`).
-You can also manually check for CLI updates here.
+Load a custom `.yaml` configuration file, change the path to your Access Token, specify custom DNS servers (like Cloudflare's `1.1.1.1`), and manage startup update checks.

+### 4. About
+Quick access to the GitHub repository and issue tracker for reporting bugs or requesting new features.

 ---